Retire in Mexico – a Quick Guide for Expats Retiring in Mexico

 You probably can’t get the same access to gated communities and condos to see what’s available, unless you want a realtor with an agenda to show you around.

-Your tour guide will have arranged access for you to several communities and condo developments and there is no guilt in looking around or asking questions.
-It is totally relaxed and there is nobody pressuring you for a sale.
+Your tour guide will have arranged access for you to several communities and condo developments, and there is no guilt in looking around or asking questions.
+It is totally relaxed, and nobody pressures you to go for a sale.
 This makes for a much more pleasant experience.

 Your tour guides are also familiar with other expats and locals (when applicable) who live in the area and can introduce you so you can start networking.